A step-by-step process to migrate G Suite (previously Google Apps) IMAP mailboxes to Office 365 with manual method.

 2. Adding users to Office 365

 Adding users to Office 365 requires licenses for every single user.
-Every user is designated to have an Office 365 mailbox before migrating emails.
+To migrate Gmail to Office 365, every user must have an Office 365 mailbox before migrating emails.

 3. Collate the list of email IDs on Microsoft Excel